Azure/aztk/docs/13-configuration.md

 # id: <id of the cluster to be created>
 id: spark_cluster

+# Toolkit configuration [Required] You can use `aztk toolkit` command to find which are the available tookits
+toolkit:
+  software: spark
+  version: 2.2
+  # environment: python
+  # Optional version for the environment
+  # environment_version:

+  # Optional docker repository(To bring your custom docker image.
+Just specify the Toolkit software, version and environemnt if using default images)
+  # docker_repo: <name of docker image repo (for more information, see https://github.com/Azure/aztk/blob/master/docs/12-docker-image.md)>

 # vm_size: <vm-size, see available options here: https://azure.microsoft.com/pricing/details/batch//>
 vm_size: standard_a2